“God made the cat to give man the pleasure of stroking a tiger.” ~ Joseph Mery

 There are moments when Po exhibits bursts of intense dashing through the house for reasons best known to him.
 He plays the hunt and chase game with paper balls or soft toys and is very curious about everything that goes on inside the house.
 Yes, he also scratches furniture for territorial marking, and jumps out of the windows at the first opportunity but is extremely scared to go out of the door.

-Most of our discussions at home these days are oddly centered around the cat.
+Most of our discussions at home these days are oddly centred around the cat.

-While trying to dig out about the behavioral traits of cats, I came across several quotes on cats.
+While trying to dig out about the behavioural traits of cats, I came across several quotes on cats.
 I am listing here the ones that I found particularly interesting.